What is courier van insurance?

 What’s covered by your courier van insurance policy depends on the level of cover and the insurer you choose.

 It can be well worth opting for a fully comprehensive policy.
 Along with covering damage to your van or other people’s property or vehicles due to an accident, some fully comprehensive courier van policies will include additional benefits.

 For example, they may cover medical expenses, windscreen damage, loss of personal belongings and infotainment, or enable you to drive a courtesy van when yours is being repaired.

-Here are some optional extras that could be well worth adding on when you purchase your courier van insurance policy:
+Here are some optional extras you can add on when you get a courier van insurance quote:

-Goods in transit cover protects your cargo against loss, theft and damage.
-You need to make sure that the level of cover provided is high enough to meet the value of the goods you carry.
+- Goods in transit cover protects your cargo against loss, theft and damage.
+Check that the level of cover provided is high enough to meet the value of the goods you carry.

 - Public liability insurance protects your business against claims for compensation and legal costs that others may bring.